Strong earthquake rattles northern Japan; no damage reported

 No tsunami warning was issued.
 There were no reports of problems at the nuclear plants in the area, or of disruptions to power supply or bullet trains running in northern Japan.

 It shook much of the island, including the cities of Chitose and Atsumacho, the agency said.
+It warned people should watch for strong temblors that could follow over the next few days, as well as for landslides.

+Hokkaido HTB News reported local train and subway services were delayed, and a part of a freeway was temporarily closed off.
+News footage showed a display hanging from a ceiling at a Hokkaido airport, swaying slightly by the shaking.
+A resident told the broadcaster the shaking lasted about 20 to 30 seconds.

 Parts of northern Honshu, the nation’s biggest island where Tokyo is located, were also rattled.
 Tokyo was not affected.